Everyone gets a chance to bat and bowl in a game of Indoor Cricket

 Divisions to cater for all abilities

 No experience necessary

-Play after work
+Play after school

 100% sun safe – cricket played indoors

 For competitions locally, there’s a basic set of rules in which the game is governed.

 The Official Rules of Indoor Cricket are sanctioned by Cricket Australia and the World Indoor Cricket Federation.